UP-macroecology/Holle_ZOE_DiseasePhenology_2025/README.md

 ### 06 - Species model predictions
 scripts [06a], [06b]

 We generate continuous ensemble predictions for historical time periods (1970-2019) using both observed and counterfactual environmental data, allowing us to attribute changes in predictions to climate and land-use factors.
-For future time periods (2030-2059), we incorporate different environmental forcing scenarios (ssp126, ssp370, ssp585) and, for climate, consider projections from five distinct climate models.
+For future time periods (2030-2059), we incorporate different socio-economic forcing scenarios (ssp126, ssp370, ssp585) and, for climate, consider projections from five distinct climate models.

 ### 07 - Virus data preparation
 scripts [07a], [07b]

 We process locally acquired, confirmed human TBE and WNV cases in Europe, reported at the NUTS3 level (provided by [TESSy/ECDC](https://atlas.ecdc.europa.eu/public/index.aspx)) to generate spatially explicit infection data.
+This is done by rasterising the European NUTS3 municipalities to the target spatial resolution of 0.5° and extracting the central coordinates of municipalities with observed infections.
+For NUTS3 municipalities that consist of only one cell after rasterisation, these coordinates are used as the final location for the infection data point.
+In cases where NUTS3 municipalities are too small to be represented by a 0.5° cell in the rasterisation process but had reported TBE infections, their central coordinates are likewise considered as the infection data point.
+Infection records stemming from large NUTS3 municipalities spanning more than one cell are excluded to minimise the spatial uncertainty of infection locations.

 ### 08 - Virus absence data generation
 scripts [08a], [08b]

 We generate absence data for the human TBE and WNV infection cases by drawing points from all cells within NUTS3 municipalities in EU/EEA countries with a mandatory surveillance system, selecting only cells where no infections had been reported to the ECDC.
 Because the set of EU/EEA countries with mandatory reporting changed over time, we adjust the list of eligible countries for each year based on information from the [corresponding Annual Epidemiological Reports](https://www.ecdc.europa.eu/en/publications-data/monitoring/all-annual-epidemiological-reports).
-To ensure consistency with our temporal resolution, absence points were generated separately from occurrences within the same month of a given year.
+To ensure consistency with our temporal resolution, absence points are generated separately from occurrences within the same month of a given year.
 To minimise spatial autocorrelation, a 50 km thinning threshold was applied to both the monthly infection presence data and the corresponding absence data.
-Because pathogen distribution depends on the presence of their vector species, we include, in addition to climate variables, the predicted occurrence probability of the main vector species as a predictor variable, following a nested modelling approach.
+Because pathogen distribution depends on the presence of their vector species, we include, in addition to climate variables, the predicted suitability of the main vector species as a predictor variable, following a nested modelling approach.

 ### 09 - Virus model fitting